Douglas Park Fieldhouse

 About Girls in the Game

-• Bachelor’s degree, preferably in health, youth or teen development, education or a related field
+• Some college, preferably with coursework in health, youth or teen development, education, or a

 • At least two years of experience working with children and leading groups